vyshnavigaripelly/Quiz-Earn-master/README.md

 - Profile management: Users can update their profile information, view their earned rewards, and track their progress.

 ## Installation

-1. Clone the repository: `git clone https://github.com/rishavchanda/Quiz-Earn.git`
-2. Open the project in Android Studio.
+1. Open the project in Android Studio.
-3. Build and run the project on an Android device or emulator.
+2. Build and run the project on an Android device or emulator.

 ## Usage
 1. Launch the app on your Android device.